hikarilogo50smallred2

 Oiling and Cleaning

 Only cut human hair.
 Never wigs, nylon, paper, plastic or other materials.
-Even mannequin hair, labeled as 100% Human, oftentimes is treated with a coating that can damage the blades.
+Even mannequin hair, labeled as 100% Human, can be treated with a coating that can damage the blades.

 Keep your scissors away from clips, brushes, combs, and other implements, which can cause accidental damage to the blades.